Skip to main content

 1. Volunteering as a software engineer gives you the advantage of getting additional experience to put on your resume.

-2. I've also heard some people advise volunteering in a completely different context if you're looking to network.
+2. I've also heard some people recommend volunteering in a completely different context if you're looking to network.
 Volunteering at a food bank or as a poll worker or in some other non-tech role will let you meet people from different industries.
-If any of those people hear of an opening for a software engineer, you will likely be the one and only person that comes to mind.
+If any of those people hear of an opening for a software engineer, you will likely be the first person that comes to mind.

 These are some directories of volunteer opportunities, though I'd also recommend researching to see if there is anything specific to your area.